NorbertCodibly/Amartus-reqruitment-task/frontend/README.md

 List of the currently supported environment variables:

 - `API_HOST`
   Determines the hostname address for the nodes API.
+  From this address application will try to get the nodes data.